 - Create shadow sidewalk chalk art.

-- Color and wear a paper sunflower crown or tiara.
+- Wear a paper sunflower crown or tiara in a bright and sunny color.

-- Four seasons handprint and fingerprint tree – This is a great activity to do with your child to introduce the idea of seasonal changes.
-Feel free to do all seasons or just a summer tree. (photo below)
+- Create a seasonal handprint and fingerprint tree – Just like creating nature mandalas, this art activity introduces children to the concept of seasonal changes.
+Feel free to do all seasons or just a summer handprint tree. (photo below)

-Help your kids understand what the solstice is all about with any of these beautiful books about the summer solstice.
+Help children understand what the solstice is all about with the books listed below.
+These beautiful books about the summer solstice for kids are a great way to help children understand the significance of seasonal changes.
 A few options are listed below:

 - Under Alaska’s Midnight Sun